 2.5.4.3 Maximum Amount of Firm Requirements Power at Tier 2 Vintage Rate

 The maximum amount of Firm Requirements Power «Customer Name» is eligible to purchase at a Tier 2 Vintage Rate will be equal to the annual maximum forecast of «Customer Name»’s flexible Above-CHWM Load amounts of «Customer Name»’s election under section 2.1, minus any Dedicated Resources serving «Customer Name»’s Above-CHWM Load.
+BPA will develop the annual maximum forecast of «Customer Name»’s flexible Above-CHWM Load amounts at the time BPA issues the RFO for the Vintage Resource.
+Such forecast shall apply for the term of BPA's acquisition of the Vintage Resource or this Agreement, whichever occurs first.

+2.5.4.4 Commencement of the Vintage Resource

+«Customer Name»’s Statement of Intent shall include procedures for how BPA will address the availability and timing of a Vintage Resource, if the timing of such Vintage Resource is not concurrent with the timing of any elections made by «Customer Name» in sections 2.1 and 2.4 of this exhibit.

 2.5.5.
 Multiple Requests for Vintage Resource